Vinno97/evince-synctex/README.md

   * For monitoring the D-Bus _(duhh)_
 * gdbus
   * For sending D-Bus commands to Evince
-* Python 3
+* Perl
   * Requesting the Evince window for a PDF file, requires the path to it to be formatted as an URI.
-I currently use Python to perform the required string escapes.
+I currently use Perl to perform the required string escapes.

 ### Help